-University of Silicon Andhra, Academic Catalog- 2021 University of Silicon Andhra also reserves the right to limit within its discretion the number of official transcripts provided without a processing fee.
-Diplomas and official transcripts of records are normally available within fifteen

-(15) days from the receipt of a written request to the CAO or COO at the address of the school shown on the cover of this catalog.
+University of Silicon Andhra also reserves the right to limit within its discretion the number of official transcripts provided without a processing fee.
+Diplomas and official transcripts of records are normally available within fifteen (15) days from the receipt of a written request to the registrar's office at the address of the school shown on the cover of this catalog.